How to Hire Live Music for a Dinner Party (2026 Guide)

 Prices vary based on location, date, travel costs and how long you’d like them to play.
 Because musicians on FixTheMusic quote directly, you’ll always get the most competitive rate available.

-In 2025, we've noticed a trend for more hosts to pair a private chef with live music to create a restaurant-quality experience at home.
+Over the past year, we’ve noticed more hosts pairing a private chef with live music to create a restaurant-quality experience at home.

 Services like yhangry.com make it easy to book a chef for a bespoke menu.
 And once the food is set, adding a singer-guitarist, acoustic duo, saxophonist with tasteful backing tracks, or a roaming band lifts the atmosphere without overpowering conversation.